Tour de France 2026 sprinters guide: who can win green?

 Arnaud De Lie is another rider who becomes more interesting because the Tour is not only about flat speed.
 He has the strength for harder days, the power for reduced sprints and the racing instinct to take points when a stage becomes messy.

-On a completely flat, perfectly organised sprint, Milan, Philipsen and Merlier may all have a cleaner winning profile.
+On a completely flat, perfectly organised sprint, Philipsen, Merlier and Kooij may all have a cleaner winning profile.
 De Lie’s strength is his ability to stay in contention when the race gets harder.
 That can be useful on days where a late climb, wind or rolling terrain takes the sting out of the pure sprinters.

 The 2026 green jersey battle could reward that kind of resilience.
 If two intermediate sprints on flat stages make teams race earlier, and if hilly stages become points opportunities for versatile fast men, De Lie has a route into the competition.